You can legally drive without car insurance — but only with a significant cash outlay.

-If you purchase auto insurance, you also won't have to worry about civil and criminal penalties.
+You won’t have to worry about civil and criminal penalties if you purchase auto insurance.
 The IRC found they can run the spectrum, and enforcement can vary greatly.
 Driving without insurance, for example, can carry fines of less than $100 to more than $5,000, depending on the jurisdiction.

-California has lowered its uninsured motorist rate using a number of strategies.
-One was establishing a computer system so canceled policies are reported to the Department of Motor Vehicles.
+California has lowered its uninsured motorist rate using some strategies.
+One was establishing a computer system, so canceled policies are reported to the Department of Motor Vehicles.
 That prevents you from renewing your license or registration, says Pete Moraga, spokesman for the Insurance Information Network of California.

 An uninsured California motorist who is involved in an accident that’s not his fault also can’t sue the other driver for pain and suffering, Moraga says.
 That’s known as a “pay to play” provision.

-Because so many motorists are flouting the law, it's important to maintain uninsured and underinsured motorist coverage on your vehicle to protect yourself if you're in a wreck and the other party can't afford to pay..
+Because so many motorists are flouting the law, it’s essential to maintain uninsured and underinsured motorist coverage on your vehicle to protect yourself if you’re in a wreck and the other party can’t afford to pay.

-"Many people just buy the minimum that's mandated by the state," McChristian says.
-Such minimum amounts of liability coverage protect you from the damage you do to others, but often at levels that are not adequate to cover you if you cause serious damages to another driver.
+“Many people just buy the minimum mandated by the state,” McChristian says.
+Such minimum amounts of liability coverage protect you from the damage you do to others, but often at levels that are not adequate to cover you if you cause serious damage to another driver.

-Some states make uninsured and underinsured motorist coverage optional, but McChristian says, "it's a really, really important coverage."
+Some states make uninsured motorist coverage optional, but McChristian says, “it’s a really, really important coverage.”

 Charles-St. Juste says maintaining such coverage is “almost like insurance against the other driver.”

 Angela Preciado, director of the auto product management team at USAA, says some customers question the need for such coverage because they have good health insurance through their employer or the military.
-But drivers also need to think about their passengers, who might not have adequate health insurance coverage.
+But drivers also need to consider their passengers, who might not have adequate health insurance coverage.

 The best ways to cut car insurance costs

-While it may be tempting to reject uninsured and underinsured motorist coverage in a bid to lower premiums, Preciado says there are plenty of other options.
-Those include bundling your insurance policies with one insurer in order to get a discount.
+While it may be tempting to reject uninsured and underinsured motorist coverage to lower premiums, Preciado says many other options exist.
+Those include bundling your insurance policies with one insurer to get a discount.
 Or you may be eligible for a discount for being a safe driver, being a good student or being in the military.

-You also may get a lower premium if you've cut back your driving, she says.
+She says you also may get a lower premium if you’ve cut back your driving.
 Low-mileage discounts can kick in anywhere from as low as 7,500 miles a year to as much as 12,000 or 15,000.

 Another option is to raise your deductibles, which will lower your premiums.
-However, if you choose this option, you need to have enough money tucked aside to cover your costs if you're in a wreck, Preciado says.
+However, if you choose this option, you must have enough money tucked aside to cover your costs if you’re in a wreck, Preciado says.

 She recommends reviewing your coverage every time you renew your policy.
 “As your life changes, your coverages should change as well,” she says.

-That review should include a few phone calls or a couple of minutes online comparing auto insurance quotes.
+That review should include phone calls or a few minutes online comparing auto insurance quotes.
 A CarInsurance.com analysis found the differences between carriers, especially for younger drivers, averaged as much as $1,102 a year.

-If you can't even afford to pay your premiums, Moraga urges you to ride a bike or take a bus or find a carpool rather than getting behind the wheel of a vehicle.
+If you can’t afford to pay your premiums, Moraga urges you to ride a bike, take a bus, or find a carpool rather than drive.